The Friends School Plant Sale is a fund-raiser for the Friends School of Minnesota, a small Quaker K – 8 school in Saint Paul.

 For more than 30 years, shopping at the Friends School Plant Sale at the Minnesota State Fair has been the great get-together for gardeners.

-They will be holding their sale separately nearby on the same days, just west of the Grandstand (where they were located during the 2019 plant sale).
-They will be selling plants that like wet feet, including a large selection of Lotus, waterlilies, bog plants, rain garden plants, just about anything that likes moist soil.
-Also available are a large selection of koi, shubunkin and goldfish, and carnivorous pitcher plants.
+They sold plants that like wet feet, including a large selection of Lotus, waterlilies, bog plants, rain garden plants, just about anything that likes moist soil.
+Plus a large selection of koi, shubunkin and goldfish, and carnivorous pitcher plants.

 No to neonic pesticides